 For example, in successful personal injury lawsuits, a plaintiff has to prove the following:

 - That the other person had a legal obligation not to hurt the other person.

 - That they were reckless.

 - That it was their negligence that caused the accident.

-But before you get approval, underwriters have to guarantee their investors that your legal battle or litigation has a realistic chance of winning in court or getting a settlement.
+But before you get approval, underwriters have to guarantee their investors that your legal battle has a realistic chance of winning in court or getting a settlement.
 As long as your personal injury case has a good chance of winning a potential dollar amount, you will most likely be eligible for 10% of that amount.

 Once your case gets approved for the cash advance, you sign a non-recourse loan agreement, which specifies the payment details, rates and terms.
 You can choose to get the funds either through a wire transfer or cheque.

 As with all our legal funding transactions, the loan/fund is usually transferred hours after the approval.
 If you prefer a check, you will get it the next day.